asifpirimov/Professional-Portfolio/README.md

 ## Description

 This portfolio project showcases my journey and skills as a Computer Engineering specialist.
-It includes various programming projects developed using Python, Java, and JavaScript, highlighting my expertise in software development, data structures, algorithms, and object-oriented programming.
+It includes various programming projects developed using JavaScript, highlighting my expertise in software development, data structures, algorithms, and object-oriented programming.

 ## Features